The relegation six-pointers to watch out for on Bundesliga Matchday 26

 Successive victories over Heidenheim and Union Berlin have enabled Daniel Thioune’s Bremen to pull out of the bottom three and into 13th, but there’s still plenty of work to be done if they’re to stay out of trouble.

 Werder’s home form has seen them win four, draw four and lose four at the Weserstadion, making up 16 of their 25 points gained so far.
-While far from impressive, it’s enough to give them confidence ahead of the vist of the 05ers, who have won just twice in 12 away trips in 2025/26.
+While far from impressive, it’s enough to give them confidence ahead of the visit of the 05ers, who have won just twice in 12 away trips in 2025/26.

 While Mainz currently sit below Bremen in the standings, the table tells a different story since the arrival of Urs Fischer as head coach.
 The former Union boss has overseen 12 Bundesliga games since taking the reins at the start of December, losing just twice in that time and putting his side sixth in the table since his appointment.

-Having already taken points off Bayern, VfB Stuttgart, RB Leipzig and Leverkusen, Fischer’s men have proven they're capable of handling the pressure.
+Having already taken points off Bayern, VfB Stuttgart, RB Leipzig and Bayer Leverkusen, Fischer’s men have proven they’re capable of handling the pressure.
 They’ve lost just three of their last 10 matches and arrive in Bremen on a three-game unbeaten run.

 >>> Follow Bremen vs. Mainz LIVE!

-Such is the congested nature of the lower portion of the table, Mainz could climb as high as 12th with a win, or drop back into the relegation play-off berth.
+Such is the congested nature of the lower portion of the table, Mainz could climb as high as 13th with a win, or drop back into the relegation play-off berth.
 However, they - like Bremen, Cologne, Hamburg, Pauli and Gladbach - cannot slip into the automatic drop zone currently occupied by Heidenheim and Wolfsburg - at least not this weekend.

 Related news

-Matchday 26 teams
+Matchday 27 probable teams